omkar200134/SQL_Music_Store_Analysis/README.md

 The analysis involves basic to advanced SQL queries using JOINs, GROUP BY, subqueries, and window functions to support marketing, customer targeting, and business decision-making.

-## Tools Used for Execution: pgAdmin 4
+## Tool Used for Execution: pgAdmin 4